All Episodes

 What's going on?

-Well, in interest of full disclosure, I did vote for Cruz in the primary, and I I'm on the fence of whether I'm going to vote for Trump.
+Well, in interest of full disclosure, I did vote for Cruz in the primary, and I'm on the fence of whether I'm going to vote for Trump.

-But the argument, you know, I hear my Republican friends are going to vote for him, and that heard you say yesterday is the Supreme Court, and I look, and I think the greatest conservative president we've had in my lifetime was Reagan, and he gave us Kennedy, who just vote was the deciding vote in overturning the Texas abortion law.
+And I look, and I think the greatest conservative president we've had in my lifetime was Reagan, and he gave us Kennedy, who just was the deciding vote in overturning the Texas abortion law.

 And then 43 gave us Roberts, who's upheld Obamacare twice.

-So I just, you know, on the off chance that Trump may actually appoint a conservative justice, and that that conservative justice will you know rule the way we would want him to if conservatives, it's not a big enough uh argument for here's something that you can do that will help you, I think.
+So I just, you know, on the off chance that Trump may actually appoint a conservative justice and that that conservative justice will, you know, rule the way we would want him to as conservatives, it's not a big enough argument for.

 Are you ready for my answer to you?